jlengstorf/lengstorf.com/content/drafts/labels.md

 [^blood]:
     Just kidding.
 It was the same as pop punk, except we replaced lyrics like, "well I guess this is growing up," with, "jet black, the blood that's in your veins!"

+{{< caption src="/images/bad-hair-decisions.jpg"
+            paddingBottomPercent="66.7"
+            align="right"
+            alt="bad hair decisions" >}}
+    WHY DIDN’T YOU TELL ME I LOOKED SO TERR— oh, you did?
+Repeatedly?
+Are you sure?
+I thought you said I looked great.
+{{< /caption >}}

 We wanted to make it, and "making it" as an emo band meant we had to _look_ like an emo band: black hair falling in our eyes, black eyeliner, tight t-shirt, white belt, skinny jeans — **it was a full-on uniform.**

 I'd look at the cool kids in the emo scene and figure out how I could look more like them, which — presumably — would make me more emo (and therefore more cool).

 With the benefit of hindsight, I can see how absurd this all was.
 At the time, however, this seemed _critically important_.

+## Adopting a Label Makes You a Stereotype

+Picture an Herbalife salesperson.
+A "legalize marijuana" activist.
+A yoga fanatic.
+A CrossFitter.

 {{< caption src="/images/stoner.jpg"
             align="center"